MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPSite.md

 ```

 ### -QuotaTemplate
-Specifies the quota template for the new site.
-The template must exist already.
+Specifies the quota template for the new site.The template must exist already.

 If no template is specified, no quota is applied.

 ```yaml